Young Harrow Foundation

 Culminating in a Show-Stopping Performance

-The highlight of the two-year initiative came when the various groups were given the opportunity to perform at Harrow School’s impressive Ryan Theatre in September.
+The highlight of the two-year initiative came when the various groups were allowed to perform at Harrow School’s impressive Ryan Theatre in September.
 For many of the young performers, this was their first time stepping onto a stage in front of a live audience.
-The final showcase was a memorable event, where participants demonstrated the skills and confidence they had developed over the course of the programs.
+The final showcase was a memorable event, where participants demonstrated the skills and confidence they had developed over the course of the programme.

 The theatre was filled with family, friends, and members of the wider community, all eager to support the young performers and celebrate their achievements.